 The high liquidity in Forex trading is as a result of the massive size of the market.
 In a day, over 4 trillion US Dollars can be traded.
 The market is huge and under normal conditions, you are allowed to buy and sell so long as there is someone on the other end to trade with you.

-Forex currency markets operate 24 hours a day.
+As we already mentioned, Forex currency markets operate 24 hours a day.
 It’s a market that never sleeps.
-This means that you can practice forex trading regardless of your time zone.
+This means that you can practice Forex trading regardless of your time zone.
 It’s perfect for traders who have a day-time job or are generally busy and require a flexible investment option.
 The trading hubs are spread throughout different regions that have different time zones so when one market is closing the other is opening.

 The spread (which is the difference between the bid price and ask price) tends to be much less compared to other forms of trading like stocks.
 The transaction costs can be less than 0.1% in normal market conditions.
 This is the main reason why forex trading is cost effective.